Bachelor of Arts, Second Year

 A block represents a semester-long course of between 24 and 60 hours.

-Dijon campus (European Programme, Central and Eastern Europe concentration)
+Dijon campus - Minor European Union, Central and Eastern Europe

 During course registration: choice of the non-major disciplinary course, major courses, artistic workshops and language classes.